 Julia Hur

-Assistant Professor of Management and Organizations, NYU Shanghai; Global Network Assistant Professor, NYU
+Associate Professor of Management and Organizations, NYU Shanghai; Global Network Assistant Professor, Management and Organizations Department, Leonard N. Stern School of Business, NYU

 Email